leeh28/Lloyd-Quantization-/README.md

 # Lloyd-Quantization
 4J03 "Communication systems" Project

+###### Summary:

+Program that applies Lloyd's quantization alogrithim to demonstrate the effects of lossy compression.
+This matlab program takes the audio sample "audioSample.wav" and generates two compressed result; uniform quantization + optimum quantiation.

+*Note the contrast in the SQNR (signal to noise ratio) between the two compression methods*

-Visual comparison of uniform vs optimum quantization
+Visual comparison of uniform vs optimum quantization:

 ## Overview